superkabuki/threefive_is_SCTE35/README.md

 [__Install__ threefive3](#install) |[__SCTE-35 Cli__](#the-cli-tool) | [SCTE-35 __HLS__](https://github.com/superkabuki/threefive3/blob/main/hls.md) | [__Cue__ Class](https://github.com/superkabuki/threefive3/blob/main/cue.md) | [__Stream__ Class](https://github.com/superkabuki/threefive3/blob/main/stream.md) | [__Online SCTE-35 Parser__](https://iodisco.com/scte35) | [__Encode__ SCTE-35](https://github.com/superkabuki/threefive3/blob/main/encode.md) | [__SCTE-35 Examples__](https://github.com/superkabuki/threefive3/tree/main/examples)
  <pre>
-     My pf rules are nothing but block in quicks on /24s.
-   That's crazy man, a whole class C blocked.
-   The jackasses, they have big numbers man.

-      I spend more time trying to format markdown than I do writing code.
-I'm just going to start using plain text in pre tags.

-     This is what is destroying humanity, people producing nonsense not because somebody wants it, but just because they can do it.

   Welcome to the show, and death to those who oppose me.